-Doctors at the OHSU Spine Center in Portland, Oregon treat children and adults with scoliosis (spine curvature).
-We use conservative (non-surgical) scoliosis treatments and do surgery when necessary.
+Doctors at the OHSU Spine Center treat children and adults with scoliosis (spine curvature).
+Our spine specialists use conservative (non-surgical) scoliosis treatments such as physical therapy, and perform surgery only when necessary.

 What is Scoliosis?

 Scoliosis is a medical condition that causes the spine to curve sideways.
 When a person with a normal spine is viewed from the front or back, the spine should appear to be straight.
 When a person with scoliosis is viewed from the front or back, the spine curves from side to side, often in an S-shape or C-shape.
 In some cases, the spine rotates causing one shoulder blade to project (stick out) farther than the other.
 Scoliosis can affect the thoracic spine (mid-back) and lumbar spine (lower back).

 There are two main categories of scoliosis, depending on the cause: nonstructural (functional) and structural

 Nonstructural scoliosis: The spine structure is normal, but another medical condition makes it appear to curve.
 This type of scoliosis is usually temporary and can be relieved when the underlying condition is treated.
 Conditions that may cause functional scoliosis include:

 Structural scoliosis: The curvature of the spine is irreversible and is caused by a disease, condition, or unknown factor.

 - Congenital scoliosis

 - Neuromuscular scoliosis